-Basic Sciences in the Penn Infectious Disease Fellowship
+Basic Sciences in the Penn Infectious Diseases Fellowship

 Within the Infectious Diseases division, basic research-oriented fellows will have the opportunity to work with faculty in the Division of Infectious Diseases or across the University.
 A wealth of relevant research opportunities exist at Penn, with research programs spanning virology, bacteriology and fundamental immunology and biochemistry.

 - Faculty members in the infectious diseases division are members of the Cell and Molecular Biology, Biochemistry and Molecular Biophysics, Immunology and Pharmacology graduate groups.
 Each of these groups are broadly inclusive programs at Penn focused on the training of graduate students and post-doctoral fellows.

 - Infectious diseases research space is situated adjacent to the Microbiology department space in Johnson Pavilion, making for extensive collaborative interfaces with the basic science department.

-- Infectious disease researchers and fellows are regular participants in the seminar series in Microbiology, including weekly Virology, Parasitology, Bacteriology seminars, Immunology, and Biochemistry.
+- Infectious diseases researchers and fellows are regular participants in the seminar series in Microbiology, including weekly Virology, Parasitology, Bacteriology seminars, Immunology, and Biochemistry.

 - Penn boasts a prominent Center for AIDS Research (CFAR), coordinating clinical trials, international studies and basic science research.